Blub-Browser/Old-Blub/README.md

 # Blub
-Blub is a Chromium based web browser made using Electron JS.
+Blub is a feature rich Chromium based web browser made using Electron JS.

-Some parts of the source code in this project come from min (https://github.com/minbrowser/min), though we are actively making changes and editing all source code.

 # Repository Information
 "Nightly" is the main branch of this repository.
 All active development happens in Nightly, and new beta releases happen often.